-Ong Choi (Ipomoea aquatica), is a member of the Morning Glory family (Convolvulaceae).
+Ong Choi (Ipomoea aquatica), is a member of the Morning Glory family (Convolvulaceae) and is of East Indian origin.
 The most common varieties are bright green and grow up to 14 inches tall.
-Ong Choi is of East Indian origin and a member of the Convolvulaceae (morning glory) family and is extremely popular in Southern China, Vietnam, Malaysia and Thailand.
+Ong Choi is an extremely popular vegetable in Southern China, Vietnam, Malaysia and Thailand.
 In Chinese, Ong Choi literally translates as "hollow vegetable".

 Almost all parts of the young plant are eaten, although the shoot tips and younger leaves are preferred.
 Older stems that are from plants cultivated on dry land, contain considerable fiber and therefore the cultural methods emphasize the production of young succulent tips.